markdohle/week-18/README.md

 ### Video 18.4 - Style Basics

 Style the Navigation link.
-Add Bootsrap, which is a reference to a script, in a component in nav.js.
+Add Bootsrap, which is a reference to a script in index.html.
+Use bootstrap in the Nav component.
 This will replace the Navbar script in index.js.

 1. Add Bootstrap to html head.